joshdmiller/ng-boilerplate/README.md

 tasks required to run your app during development.

 Compile tasks, however, get your app ready for production.
-The compile tasks include concatenation, minification, compression, etc. These tasks take a little bit longer to run and are not at all necessary for development so are not called automatically during build or watch.
+The compile tasks include bundling, minification, compression, etc. These tasks take a little bit longer to run and are not at all necessary for development so are not called automatically during build or watch.